 Deer are both a pest animal and a game species.

 They are listed as a game species for the purposes of regulated hunting under the Game and Feral Animal Control Act 2002.
 Landowners, members of their immediate household and their employees are not captured by the licensing requirements and conditions in that Act.

-In recognition of the impacts caused by wild deer, their movement, keeping and release is also prohibited under the revised Biosecurity Regulation.
+In recognition of the impacts caused by feral deer, their movement, keeping and release is also prohibited under the revised Biosecurity Regulation.

-Many of the Regional Strategic Pest Animal Management Plans identify wild deer as a priority pest for management.
+Many of the Regional Strategic Pest Animal Management Plans identify feral deer as a priority pest for management.

 Yes.
 Under the new arrangements, it is necessary for every land manager to play a role in pest animal management, regardless of whether the land they manage is public or private land.

 By law, each land manager must manage and deliver pest animal control measures where there is a risk they will cause damage to the economy, environment, or community.